My full Travel Story and Itinerary

 - Vik/ Dyrholaey

-- Skaftefell National Park* (we only did the hike to Svartifoss Waterfall, you could also do the Glacier Walking tour)
+- Skaftefell National Park* (we only did the hike to the Svartifoss Waterfall, you could also do the Glacier Walking tour)

 Day 4 Hofn – Akureiri

 - Myvathn lake + Vogafos Farm (Read more: Eating in Iceland)